SEO Site Structure 101

 (in this example, long tail variations of “ACME Fitness Center” “ACME Fitness”)

 In this example, these are three social networks that apply to the overall marketing mix of our project.

 In order for these sites to gain some search engine rankings themselves, they need to have a few links pointing at them from your secondary and tertiary pages.
 This allows keyword specific elements to rank (examples of keyword items that could rank are video titles, Facebook pages, or Twitter usernames.)

 Before creating an SEO site structure,

 think about how basic SEO works on a page.

-A key element to remember: Understand your basic ability to create content that can adhere to SEO best practices.
+A key element to remember: As a web seo agency, it is important to understand your basic ability to create content that can adhere to local SEO best practices.
 The easiest way to SEO any information is to adapt a writing and content style that supports your end goal (Good SEO and online exposure) DO NOT TRY to SEO low quality information.
 The act of creating good SEO is a balancing act between editorial content, keyword strategy, and technical application.